Dog bites UND student at Lincoln Park, police say

 Police are looking for the owner of a dog they said bit a UND student Thursday evening.

-The UND student was playing with her dog at the Lincoln Dog Park when another canine began fighting with hers, according to a news release.
+The UND student was playing with her dog at the dog park in Lincoln Drive Park when another dog began fighting with hers, according to a news release.
 Williams attempted to get her dog away, but the other dog bit her leg, she told police.

 Her injuries are not serious, police said, but it is unknown if the attacking dog was current on vaccinations.
 Williams said she does not know who the owner is.